3.1 Recruitment and Hiring Process

 Employees and applicants should be aware that falsification of information on the Ithaca College application form and any attached documents, such as resumes and cover letters, is cause for disciplinary action up to or including termination.

-Prior to any search, the department must submit an online recruitment request.
-The hiring unit administrator and/or search committee chair meet with a Human Resources Business Partner to discuss the position including position classification, salary administration, job description, advertisement development, and other relevant issues including selection criteria and a recruitment plan.
+Prior to any search, the department must submit an online recruitment requisition, and the hiring supervisor and/or search committee chair must meet with Human Resources to discuss:

 Interviewing is one of the most important steps in the process of selecting the most suitable candidates.
-If conducted properly, interviews give candidates the opportunity to present themselves for review.
+If conducted properly, interviews give candidates the opportunity to present their qualifications.

 The Office of Human Resources has materials available to assist departments with recruitment procedures and documentation, including sample interview assessment forms, rating forms, and checklists for recruitment and selection procedures.
 These materials are designed to help supervisors/department chairs and others who have pre-employment contact with job candidates.
 They provide information regarding the legality of asking certain questions or imposing certain requirements and provide sample questions for use during interviews.
 The list of questions is not all-inclusive, however it does provide guidance in conducting employment interviews.
 If supervisors are uncertain about any aspect of the interview, the Office of Human Resources is available for consultation.